At La Scuola children learn to speak a second language in a nurturing and fun environment, often unaware of their bilingual superpowers!

 Statistically, children who study a second language score higher on verbal standardized tests conducted in English, perform better in math and logic skills testing, and are better at solving complex problems.
-Or, as the New York Times put it, “Bilinguals are smarter”.
+At La Scuola, our language immersion begins with Italian, and we have expanded our offerings to include Spanish starting in 4th grade.
+Teachers differentiate language instruction according to student ability.

 Preschool: approximately 100% Italian